 We use the Black-Scholes option pricing model to determine the fair value of the stock options granted.
-The Black-Scholes option pricing model requires the input of highly subjective assumptions, including the fair value of the underlying share of our common stock, the expected term of the option, the expected volatility of the price of our common stock and risk-free interest rates.
+The Black-Scholes option pricing model requires the input of highly subjective assumptions, including the fair value of the underlying share of our Common Stock, the expected term of the option, the expected volatility of the price of our Common Stock and risk-free interest rates.

-As there is no public market for our common stock as of June 30, 2022, the expected volatility assumption for equity- based compensation is based on historical volatilities of the common stock of public companies with characteristics similar to those of the Company.
+As there was no public market for our Common Stock prior to the Business Combination, the expected volatility assumption for equity- based compensation is based on historical volatilities of the Common Stock of public companies with characteristics similar to those of the Company.
 The risk-free rate of return represents the implied yield available during the month the award was granted for a U.S. Treasury zero-coupon security issued with a term equal to the expected life of the awards.
 The expected term is measured from the grant date and is based on the simplified method calculation.
 The assumptions used to determine the fair value of the option awards represent management's best estimates.
 These estimates involve inherent uncertainties and the application of management's judgment.

-Certain of our employees are eligible to receive equity-based compensation based in shares of Getty Images pursuant to the Amended and Restated 2012 Equity Incentive Plan which authorizes equity awards to be granted for up to 32.0 million shares of common stock of Getty Images.
+Certain of our employees are eligible to receive equity-based compensation based in shares of Getty Images pursuant to the Amended and Restated 2012 Equity Incentive Plan, which authorizes equity awards to be granted for up to 32.0 million shares of Common Stock of Getty Images.
 Under this plan, certain of our employees were granted a combination of time-based and performance-based options.
 See "Note 14 - Equity-Based Compensation" of our December 31, 2021 audited consolidated financial statements included elsewhere in this prospectus for additional information.
-Each option to purchase shares of the Company (whether vested or unvested) was converted into a comparable option to purchase Class A Common Stock of Getty Images Holdings, Inc (See "Note 1 - Description of the Business" of our December 31, 2021 audited consolidated financial statements included elsewhere in this prospectus for additional information.